thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

   - Limited interoperability: Difficulty in integrating with other Dapps, potentially isolating the application.
   - User experience challenges: May require users to navigate additional steps or processes.

+#### Implications for Value Capture

+As dApps move along the spectrum toward reduced composability, they gain increased capacity to internalize value.

+**Internalizing Endogenous MEV**

+- Definition: Capturing value generated within the dApp itself, such as profits from transaction sequencing that directly affect the application's operations.

+- Mechanisms:
+  - Backrunning: Executing transactions that capitalize on changes caused by prior transactions within the dApp.
+  - Oracle extractable value (OEV): Profiting from timely access to updated external data sources (e.g., price feeds).

+- Benefits:
+  - Revenue generation: Directly increases the dApp's profitability.
+  - User protection: Can be designed to mitigate negative impacts on users, such as frontrunning.

+Mathematically, the dApp aims to maximize endogenous MEV:

+$$\max_{\sigma} V_{\text{MEV}}^{\text{endo}}(\sigma)$$

+where:

+- $\sigma$ is the transaction sequencing.
+- $V_{\text{MEV}}^{\text{endo}}$ represents endogenous MEV.

+**Internalizing Exogenous MEV**

+- Definition: Capturing value from actions not sequenced by the dApp, including opportunities arising from interactions with external markets or applications.

+- Mechanisms:
+  - Top-of-block arbitrage: Exploiting price discrepancies at the beginning of a block.
+  - CEX-DEX arbitrage: Capitalizing on price differences between centralized and decentralized exchanges.

+- Benefits:
+  - Expanded profit sources: Access to a broader range of MEV opportunities.
+  - Increased competitiveness: Ability to engage in strategies that external actors might otherwise exploit.

+The dApp seeks to capture exogenous MEV:

+$$V_{\text{MEV}}^{\text{exo}} = V_{\text{arbitrage}} + V_{\text{liquidation}} + \ldots$$

+#### Gas Fee Reduction Strategies
+Further along the spectrum, dApps can implement methods to reduce operational costs associated with gas fees.

+**Partial Gas Fee Reduction**
+- Approach:

+  - Atomic viewing and locking: The dApp atomically locks the necessary state on the network.
+  - Off-Network processing: Executes transactions in a separate domain.
+  - Result settlement: Finalizes the outcome back on the main network.

+- Advantages:

+  - Cost savings: Reduces gas fees associated with on-chain execution.
+  - Maintained security: Atomic locking ensures state consistency.

+- Trade-Offs:

+  - Complexity: Requires additional infrastructure and coordination.
+  - Latency: Off-network processing may introduce delays.

+**Significant Gas Fee Reduction and Full Integration**

+- Approach:

+  - Non-Atomic locking: Locks the state in a non-atomic manner, allowing for greater flexibility.
+  - Off-Network Execution: Processes transactions entirely off-chain.
+  - Result settlement: Settles outcomes back on the network, potentially batching multiple transactions.

+Advantages:

+  - Maximum cost efficiency: Significantly lowers gas expenses.
+  - Operational efficiency: Optimizes resource usage.

+- Trade-Offs:

+  - Increased risk: Non-atomic operations may expose the dApp to state inconsistencies or security vulnerabilities.
+  - Reduced transparency: Off-chain execution is less visible to users and auditors.

+The goal is to minimize total gas costs:

+$$\min_{C_{\text{gas}}} \left( C_{\text{on-chain}} + C_{\text{off-chain}} \right)$$

+#### Specific Use Cases Illustrating the Spectrum

+**Backrun Arbitrage and OEV**

+- Context: dApps capture value from transaction sequences within their own operations, such as executing a trade immediately after a significant price-impacting transaction.

+- Implementation:

+  - Sequencing Control: The dApp orders transactions to position itself favorably.
+  - User Protection: By internalizing MEV, the dApp can prevent external actors from extracting value at the users' expense.

+- Benefits:

+  - Enhanced Revenue: The dApp retains profits from MEV opportunities.
+  - Improved User Experience: Reduces the likelihood of users being adversely affected by MEV extraction.
+  - Position on Spectrum: Leans toward internalizing endogenous MEV while maintaining some composability.

+- **Mathematical Formulation**

+Expected value from backrun arbitrage:

+$$E[V_{\text{backrun}}] = \sum_{i} P_{i} \cdot \Delta_{\text{price}, i} \cdot V_{\text{trade}, i}$$

+where:

+- $P_{i}$: Probability of a profitable backrun opportunity.
+- $\Delta_{\text{price}, i}$: Price impact of transaction $i$.
+- $V_{\text{trade}, i}$: Volume of the trade.

+**Rollup-Based Solutions**

+- Context: dApps leverage layer 2 solutions or app-specific chains to optimize performance and reduce costs.

+- Implementation:

+  - Custom Execution Environment: The dApp operates on a rollup or L2 tailored to its needs.
+  - State Settlement: Periodically settles state back to the main network.

+- Benefits:

+  - Significant gas fee reduction: Offloads execution from the main chain, lowering costs.
+  - Operational control: Gains extensive control over sequencing and execution parameters.

+- Trade-Offs:

+  - Isolation: Limited direct interaction with dApps on the main network.
+  - Security considerations: Must ensure the security of the rollup or L2 environment.
+  - Position on spectrum: Occupies the far end, prioritizing value capture and operational efficiency over composability.

+- **Mathematical Considerations**

+Cost reduction:

+$$C_{\text{total}} = C_{\text{rollup}} + C_{\text{settlement}}$$

+where $C_{\text{rollup}}$ is significantly less than $C_{\text{on-chain}}$ execution costs.

+Security model requires ensuring:

+$$P_{\text{security breach}} \ll \epsilon$$

+where $\epsilon$ is an acceptably low probability threshold.

+**Anti-LVR Auctions**

+- LVR Explained: LPs suffer losses when arbitrageurs exploit stale prices in AMMs.
+LVR quantifies this loss compared to an optimally rebalanced portfolio.
+- Objective: Implement mechanisms to mitigate LVR, protecting LPs from value extraction.

+- Implementation

+  - Auction mechanism: dApps conduct auctions to determine transaction ordering that minimizes LVR.
+  - Smart Contract updates: Modifications are required to support auction logic and enforce sequencing rules.

+- **Mathematical Formulation**

+Minimizing LVR:

+$$\min_{\sigma} L_{\text{LVR}}(\sigma)$$

+where $L_{\text{LVR}}$ is the loss due to LVR, and $\sigma$ represents the sequencing strategy.

+- **Model Components**

+- **Price Discrepancy**:

+   $$\Delta P = P_{\text{external}} - P_{\text{AMM}}$$

+- **Arbitrage Volume**:

+   $$Q_{\text{arb}} = f(\Delta P)$$

+   Where $f$ is a function representing how arbitrage volume responds to price discrepancies.

+- **LVR Calculation**:

+   $$L_{\text{LVR}} = Q_{\text{arb}} \cdot \Delta P$$

+- **Impact of Batching**:

+   By batching, $\Delta P$ is reduced as the AMM's price is updated less frequently, and the clearing price better reflects $P_{\text{external}}$.

+#### Strategic Considerations for dApp Developers
+When evaluating where to position your applications on the ASS spectrum, developers must consider:

+**Application Goals**

+- User experience: Is seamless integration with other dApps essential for your users?
+- Revenue objectives: How critical is internalizing MEV to your business model?
+- Security priorities: Do you need heightened control over transaction sequencing to mitigate risks?

+**Technical Constraints**

+- Infrastructure availability: Are the necessary tools and platforms available to implement your desired sequencing strategy?
+- Development resources: Do you have the expertise and capacity to build and maintain more complex sequencing mechanisms?

+**Ecosystem Dynamics**

+- Market expectations: How will your positioning affect user adoption and trust?
+- Competitive landscape: Are other dApps offering similar features with different sequencing approaches?

+**Regulatory and Compliance Factors**

+- Transparency requirements: Off-chain execution and reduced composability may impact compliance obligations.
+- Risk management: Consider potential vulnerabilities introduced by non-standard sequencing methods.

 ### Astria' ASS Framework